Is oily skin ruining your selfie shot?

 Sebum helps to protect the skin from the effects of dehydration, can ward off wrinkles, and slow down the skin’s pace of aging.
 But, too much of a good thing can be a bad thing, as you evidently know.
 You’re more likely to suffer from acne breakouts, skin blemishes, and the appearance of larger pores.

-Unfortunately, you don’t have just one culprit to blame when it comes to why you’re here surfing the net about how to get rid of oily skin; that would be too easy.
+Unfortunately, you don’t have just one culprit to blame when it comes to why you’re here surfing the net about how to get clean skin naturally; that would be too easy.
 But, going home with gold medals for being the reason you want to tear at your face whenever you look into the mirror are:

 It’s hereditary… Enter here: sad face.
 There’s not much to say about this except for, make a note to self: thank Mom and Dad later – not.